 In Peenemünde, Germany, the Nazi rocket testing center, a coal-fired power plant was established in 1939 to enable the energy-intensive production of liquid oxygen - the fuel for the V2 rocket.

-The Tejo thermoelectric power plant was essential for developing the Portuguese capital, Lisbon, during the twentieth century.
-It supplied electricity to the electric tram, street lighting and factories in and around Lison.
+During the twentieth century, the Tejo thermoelectric power plant was essential for developing the Portuguese capital, Lisbon.
+It supplied electricity to the electric tram, street lighting and factories in and around Lisbon.

 Become a member only 29,90 euro / year